 For clients that want children, an extensive amount of planning often goes into this choice, which can be costly.
-If surrogacy is important to you, you could be facing several thousand dollars to $100,000 or more.
+For example, if surrogacy is important to you, you could be facing several thousand dollars to $100,000 or more.

 Our team can work with you to understand your goals and build family planning into your cash flow.

-At Abacus, we can help you plan for your family whether you’re interested in adoption, fostering, or surrogacy.
+At Abacus, we can help you plan for your family whether you’re interested in adoption, fostering, IUI, IVF, or surrogacy.

 Married or Single, We Help You Prioritize Financial Security.